-The guide provides in depth direction on writing your grievance including explanations of the law.
+This Guide provides in depth direction on writing your grievance including explanations of your rights.
 It shows you how to draft a compelling grievance and includes templates and precedents for different types of grievance.